Xbox officially working on big cloud game with Metal Gear creator Hideo Kojima

 Appearing via a brief pre-recorded message, Kojima, best known for creating the Metal Gear series, noted that he is working on a secret cloud project for Xbox.
 Specific details weren’t revealed, and Kojima said it’s a while out, but this confirms long rumours that he has indeed teamed up with Xbox.

+Xbox’s official blog post about the partnership is similarly, simply containing the following message:

+Today, we announced a partnership between Xbox Game Studios and Kojima Productions to create a video game for Xbox like no one has ever experienced or seen before leveraging the power of the cloud.
+Hideo Kojima is one of the most innovative and creative minds in our industry we can’t wait to share what our teams will create together.

-This is a particularly notable collaboration since the Metal Gear series, as well as Kojima’s most recent game, 2019’s Death Stranding, were primarily made in partnership with PlayStation.
-Xbox, meanwhile, has spent the past few years investing more heavily into cloud gaming, with its Game Pass service offering streaming across consoles, PC and mobile.
+Regardless, is a particularly notable collaboration since the Metal Gear games, as well as Kojima’s most recent title, 2019’s Death Stranding, were primarily made in partnership with PlayStation.
+Xbox, meanwhile, has spent the past few years investing more heavily into cloud gaming, with its Game Pass service offering streaming across consoles, PC, mobile and, most recently, smart TVs.

 Recently, The Walking Dead actor Norman Reedus let slip that Death Stranding is getting a sequel, so it appears that Kojima Productions is working on at least two titles at the moment.
-It’s unclear if Kojima’s cloud game is Overdose, a recently leaked horror title that is also reportedly in development at Kojima Productions.
+That said, it’s currently unclear if Kojima’s cloud game is Overdose, a recently leaked horror title that is also reportedly in development at Kojima Productions.

 Image credit: Xbox (YouTube Screenshot)